EVER WONDERED ABOUT GOD

 You have none you've not received.
-Can bring Me nothing that doesn't belong to Me but You're heart.
+You can bring Me nothing that doesn't belong to Me but your heart.
 Love is free.
-My heart cries'Turn to Me'
+My heart cries 'Turn to Me'

 It is both Rational and Logic to Believe in God